90 days from today is Sat, 14 September 2019

-Official figures have revealed there were more than 26,000 assaults against police officers, including British Transport Police officers, in England and Wales during 2017/18.
-However, that figure is thought to be much higher due to assaults being under reported.
+Home Office figures show there were more than 26,000 assaults against police officers (including British Transport Police) in England and Wales during 2017/18.
+However the Police Federation believes the true figure to be significantly higher, due to under-reporting.

-“Attacks on blue light workers should never be considered ‘just part of the job’ and I hope this new law will act as a strong deterrent for those who think that it is acceptable to assault police officers or other emergency service workers and appropriately punish those who do.
+“Attacks on blue light workers should never be considered ‘just part of the job’ and I hope this new law will act as a deterrent for those who think that it is acceptable to assault police officers or other emergency service workers and appropriately punish those who do”, he concluded.

 Watch video response from PFEW Chair John Apter following the Bill announcement: